Public Health Courses (PH)

 PH 3310/5310.
 Health Equity, Advocacy, and Policy — 3 hrs.

 Introduction to the concepts of health equity, health disparities, and policies that impact health outcomes and health behaviors in the United States.
 Includes an overview of historical and current issues as well as discussion of how equity, advocacy, and policy can improve community wellbeing.
 Prerequisite(s): junior standing.
-(Fall and Spring)
+(Variable)

 PH 3320/5320.
 Global Service Mission — 3 hrs.